History of Cincinnati State

 In 2007, Dr. John Henderson was appointed Interim President.
 The next year, Cincinnati State introduced a Renewable Energy and Energy Efficiency major.
 In April 2009, the College received a significant grant from the U.S. Department of Labor in order to expand the program.
 In September 2009, the College celebrated its 40th anniversary as enrollment surpassed 10,000 students for the first time.

-In August 2010, the Board of Trustees voted unanimously to appoint Dr. O’dell M. Owens to succeed Dr. Henderson.
-Dr. Owens – who had served on the Board of Trustees of the University of Cincinnati, and who at the time of his appointment was the Hamilton County Coroner – began his duties at Cincinnati State on September 1.
+In August 2010, the Board of Trustees appointed Dr. O’dell M. Owens to succeed Dr. Henderson.
+Dr. Owens – who at the time of his appointment was the Hamilton County Coroner – began his duties at Cincinnati State on September 1.

 In November 2010 Cincinnati State set another enrollment record, with 11,421 total students.
 In April 2012 College officials signed an agreement with a private partner to rehabilitate an office building in downtown Middletown, Ohio, to serve as the base for a campus.
 The Middletown Campus opened August 29, 2012.
 That date also marked the start of the College’s conversion to a semester-based academic calendar, ending its previous system of five academic terms per year.